lm-sys/FastChat/README.md

 This is the user interface that users will interact with.

-By following these steps, you will be able to serve your models using the WebUI.
+By following these steps, you will be able to serve your models using the web UI.
 You can open your browser and chat with a model now.

 ## Evaluation